codepath/android_guides/Creating-and-Using-Fragments.md

    * Hiding and showing relevant fragments using the fragment manager.
    * Receiving data from intents and passing data between fragments.

-**Fragments are content controllers** and contain most views, layouts, and related event logic including:
+**Fragments are content controllers** and contain most views, layouts, and event logic including:

    * Layouts and views displaying relevant app content.
    * Event handling logic associated with relevant views.
-   * View state management logic such as visibility or error handling
+   * View state management logic such as visibility or error handling.
-   * Triggering of network request through a client object
+   * Triggering of network request through a client object.
-   * Retrieval and storage of data from persistence through model objects
+   * Retrieval and storage of data from persistence through model objects.

 To reiterate, in a fragment-based architecture, the **activities are for navigation** and the **fragments are for views and logic**.